particle-iot/docs/src/content/reference/firmware.md

 setup typically executes before the Network or Cloud is connected.
-Calls to `Particle.function()`, `Particle.variable()` and `Particle.subscribe()` will work as intended whether the cloud is connected or not. `Particle.publish()` will return `false` when the cloud is not available and the event will not be published. see `waitUntil` below for details on waiting for the network or cloud connection.
+Calls to `Particle.function()`, `Particle.variable()` and `Particle.subscribe()` will work as intended whether the cloud is connected or not. `Particle.publish()` will return `false` when the cloud is not available and the event will not be published.
+See `waitUntil` below for details on waiting for the network or cloud connection.

 - after `setup()` is called, `loop()` is called repeatedly, independent from the current state of the